“DEVIL’S WORK” AHEAD HITLER TELLS GENERALS

 Two battalions of Death’s Head Units were clandestinely in place in the mostly German-speaking, semi-autonomous city-state of Danzig (present-day Gdańsk, Poland) before September 1.
 (The Danzig enclave under League of Nations protection and the so-called “Polish Corridor” were separated from the German mainland in the east (Pomerania; German, Pommern) following the Versailles Treaty that ended World War I.) Hitler wasn’t worried about international reaction to his invasion and subjugation of Poland: “Who still talks nowadays of the extermination of the Armenians [1915–1923—ed.]?”
 Previously he’d stated that “Salvation Army methods” didn’t win wars, and on other occasions he spoke about the brutality that lay ahead of Germany as necessary “devil’s work.”

 Hitler had planned for devil’s work all along.
 But the German “house-cleaning” of Polish Jews, intelligentsia, businessmen, clergy, and nobility by SS Einsatzgruppen, chiefly using machine guns, sickened many German generals as well as others in the Wehrmacht (German armed forces).
-As house-cleaning was extended eastwards to the Soviet Union in June 1941, when Hitler violated the Soviet-German Nonaggression pact by launching Operation Barbarossa, the Fuehrer’s plan to exterminate the Soviet Union, Reichsfuehrer-SS Heinrich Himmler put into place a plan designed to buffer the killers from their victims.
+As house-cleaning was extended eastwards to the Soviet Union in June 1941, when Hitler violated the Soviet-German Nonaggression Pact by launching Operation Barbarossa, the Fuehrer’s plan to exterminate the Soviet Union, Reichsfuehrer-SS Heinrich Himmler put into place a plan designed to buffer the killers from their victims.
 These were the infamous death camps that would eventually number over forty.
 Eight camps were reserved for mass murder and six were built in Nazi-occupied Poland, “hidden” from the German populace (see map).
-During the reign of Nazi terror in Europe, six million Jews died—about forty percent of the world’s Jewish population—and probably five million more people whom the Nazis deemed “undesirable”: “incorrigible law offenders,” political and ideological enemies, the physically and mentally disabled, homosexuals, Roma (Gypsies), and Jehovah’s Witnesses (who refused to swear oaths to Hitler or perform military service), among other classes of people in a long list.
+During the reign of Nazi terror in Europe, 6 million Jews died—about 40 percent of the world’s Jewish population—and probably 5 million more people whom the Nazis deemed “undesirable”: “incorrigible law offenders,” political and ideological enemies, the physically and mentally disabled, homosexuals, Roma (Gypsies), and Jehovah’s Witnesses (who refused to swear oaths to Hitler or perform military service), among other classes of people in a long list.

 “Death’s Head Units” and the Death Factories and Concentration Camps They Staffed: Focus on Mauthausen, Austria

-Above: This map shows all extermination camps (Vernichtungslager) (bold red), as well as the major concentration camps (Konzentrationslager in German, or KZ), labor camps, prison camps, transit camps, and killing sites in Nazi-occupied Europe.
-Between 1941 and 1945 the Nazis established six killing centers in former Polish territory—Chełmno (Kulmhof in German), Bełżec, Sobibór, Treblinka, Auschwitz-Birkenau (part of the Auschwitz complex), and Majdanek.
+Above: This map shows all extermination camps (Vernichtungslager) (bold red), as well as the major concentration camps (Konzentrationslager in German, or KZ for short), labor camps, prison camps, transit camps, and killing sites in Nazi-occupied Europe.
+Between 1941 and 1945 the Nazis established 6 killing centers in former Polish territory—Chełmno (Kulmhof in German), Bełżec, Sobibór, Treblinka, Auschwitz-Birkenau (part of the Auschwitz complex), and Majdanek.
 Chełmno and Auschwitz were established in Polish areas incorporated into the Third Reich in 1939.
 The SS-Totenkopfverbaende, rendered in English as “Death’s Head Units,” staffed the camps.
-These mostly fervent, anti-Semitic “soldiers” of Hitler’s National Socialist (Nazi) Party helped facilitate the “Final Solution,” or Holocaust (Hebrew, Shoah, or catastrophe), in collaboration with the Reich Security Head [Main] Office (RSHA), an office within the Ministry of the Interior under Reichsfuehrer-SS Heinrich Himmler.
+These mostly fervent, anti-Semitic “soldiers” of Hitler’s National Socialist (Nazi) Party helped facilitate the “Final Solution,” or Holocaust (Hebrew, Shoah, meaning catastrophe), in collaboration with the Reich Security Head [Main] Office (RSHA), an office within the Ministry of the Interior under Reichsfuehrer-SS Heinrich Himmler.

 Left: SS Reich Leader Heinrich Himmler visiting Mauthausen concentration camp, April 1941.
 Situated on the northern bank of the Danube in Upper Austria, the camp was near the city of Linz, where Hitler had spent most of his youth.
 The site was personally chosen by Himmler.
 The Mauthausen camp opened on August 8, 1938, a few months after the Anschluss (union) of Austria and Germany on March 12, 1938.
 Eventually Mauthausen and the nearby Gusen camp together operated more than 101 camps, including 49 major subcamps (Aussenlager), in Austria and Southern Germany.
 The only Category III camp in the German Reich, Mauthausen-Gusen was reserved for “seriously compromised” inmates likely incapable of reintegration into the people’s community (Volksgemeinshaft): Jews of course, Soviet POWs, communists, Roma (Gypsies), homosexuals, and other enemies of the state.
 The camp was notorious for the harshest living conditions for prisoners and the highest mortality rates.